UCSF does not use race, gender, sex, or other protected categories or proxies for protected categories in the selection process.

 San Francisco Health Improvement Partnership (SFHIP)

 SFHIP is a cross-sector initiative designed to improve the health and wellness of all San Franciscans.
-SFHIP combined into one aligned framework, the efforts of three successful community health improvement collaborators: San Francisco's non-profit hospitals and their Community Benefits Partnership (CBP) and Building a Healthier San Francisco (BHSF) projects; the Clinical and Translational Science Institute at the University of California (CTSI), San Francisco, which supported the first phase of SFHIP; and the San Francisco Department of Public Health and its' community health improvement process.
+SFHIP combined into one aligned framework, the efforts of three successful community health improvement collaborators: San Francisco's non-profit hospitals and their Community Benefits Partnership (CBP) and Building a Healthier San Francisco (BHSF) projects; the Clinical and Translational Science Institute at the University of California (CTSI), San Francisco, which supported the first phase of SFHIP; and the San Francisco Department of Public Health (*********IMPORTANT NOTE: When clicking this link, you are now leaving the UCSF website) and its' community health improvement process.

 A significant contribution to an identified need is sugary drinks.
 UCSF scientists and Navigator staff partnered with San Francisco policymakers and health advocates to develop policy and structural and educational approaches to reducing consumption of sugary drinks in San Francisco.
-See our report on the 2015-2016 partnership between Shape Up San Francisco Coalition and San Francisco Health Improvement Partnership (SFHIP).
+See our report on the 2015-2016 partnership between Shape Up San Francisco Coalition (*********IMPORTANT NOTE: When clicking this link, you are now leaving the UCSF website) and San Francisco Health Improvement Partnership (SFHIP) (*********IMPORTANT NOTE: When clicking this link, you are now leaving the UCSF website).

-The Sugary Drinks Distributor Tax was passed by San Francisco voters in 2016, and mandates a 16-member San Francisco Sugary Drink Distributors Tax Advisory Committee to report on San Francisco consumption and impacts, as well as to make recommendations on how to invest tax revenue to reduce consumption and mitigate the impacts of consumption.
+The Sugary Drinks Distributor Tax was passed by San Francisco voters in 2016, and mandates a 16-member San Francisco Sugary Drink Distributors Tax Advisory Committee (*********IMPORTANT NOTE: When clicking this link, you are now leaving the UCSF website) to report on San Francisco consumption and impacts, as well as to make recommendations on how to invest tax revenue to reduce consumption and mitigate the impacts of consumption.